nhscc/problem-statements/2019/bdpa-elections-part-1.md

 * Username
 * Type

+> Note: Generally, usernames should not be associated with vote results.
+Protect
+> your voters' identities!

 User information that no one other than its owner and an administrator can see and modify: